Last Updated on August 6, 2022 by Max

 DDT Insecticide Organochlorine.
 From 1945 until 1972, when it was banned, DDT was available for public sale in the United States.
 It has been estimated that a total of 1.8 million tonnes of DDT have been produced globally since the 1940s.
 In the soil, DDT may preserve its properties for up to 60 years.
 Therefore, it is not surprising that it was detected in almost all human blood samples tested by the Centers for Disease Control in 2005.
-DDT is toxic to virtually all types of animals, including humans, but in the wildlife, the most vulnerable species turned out prey-birds because of the accumulation effect of DDT in the food chain.
-No wonder that the national bird of the United States bald eagle and the peregrine falcon being at the near-extinction have been recovered following DDT ban.
+DDT is toxic to virtually all types of animals, including humans, but in wildlife, the most vulnerable species turned out prey-birds because of the accumulation effect of DDT in the food chain.
+No wonder the national bird of the United States bald eagle, and the peregrine falcon being at the near-extinction have been recovered following the DDT ban.

 As an endocrine disruptor, DDT may cause spontaneous abortions,

-preterm birth, disruption in semen quality, menstruation, gestational length, and duration of lactation, impaired thyroid function in pregnancy and childhood.
+preterm birth, disruption in semen quality, menstruation, gestational length, and duration of lactation, and impaired thyroid function in pregnancy and childhood.

 A significant correlation between prostate cancer risk and exposure to DDT, Simazine, and Lindane was found among 1,516 prostate cancer cases in British Columbia, Canada.

-In 2015, the International Agency for Research on Cancer classified DDT as Group 2A “probably carcinogenic to humans.”
+In 2015, the International Agency for Research on Cancer classified DDT as Group 2A, “probably carcinogenic to humans.”

 We have all heard that red meat and dairy products produced in the United States are contaminated with natural sex hormones: estrogen, progesterone, and testosterone, as well as synthetic sex hormones: zeranol, trenbolone, and melengestrol.
-Steroids allow to gain 10% more milk and increased carcass weight, adding an extra profit of $80 per animal.
+Steroids allow to gain 10% more milk and increase carcass weight, adding an extra profit of $80 per animal.

 But what do Americans pay the price for this extra profit?